 - Other Duties

-Their tasks are similar to the job duties of clerical personnel in many other office settings.
+Their tasks are similar to the roles of clerical personnel in many other office settings.

 Specialized Medical Assistants

 Many medical assistants specialize in a particular area of medicine.
-These medical assistants may have the typical medical assistant job description, but they also have extra duties that reflect their areas of expertise.
+These MAs may have the basic job description of a medical assistant, but they also have extra duties that reflect their areas of expertise.